Configuring the Carbon Node

 3. Prepare to add sensors.

 The IoE Module must have a strong cellular connection during configuration.
-Keep the LI-720 or LI-710 and other sensors nearby but not connected yet.
+Keep the sensors nearby but leave the cable disconnected for now.

 4. Navigate to the Device Setup screen.